dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/capture-vision-router/multiple-file-processing.md

 ## addImageSourceStateListener

-Regisiter a `DSImageSourceStateListener` to get callback when the status of `DSImageSourceAdapter` changes.
+Regisiter a `ImageSourceStateListener` to get callback when the status of `ImageSourceAdapter` changes.

 ```java
 void addImageSourceStateListener(ImageSourceStatestener listener) throws CaptureVisionRouterException;